jdugoudr/n-puzzle/README.md

 This is a first-best-find algorithm usually use as pathfinding in video games.

-It will find the shorest path between two point.
-Here we use it to find the way between two state.
-The state of the grid given as input at the begining of the program, and the goal state wich is the grid resolved.
+It will find the shortest path between two point.
+Here we use it to find a path between two state.
+The state of the grid given as input at the begining of the program, and the goal state which is the grid resolved.

-It use Heuristic functions wich will calculate a theoric cost to go from the actual state to the goal state.
+It use Heuristic functions which will calculate a theoric cost to go from the actual state to the goal state.

 ## Heuristics